-Life As an Artillery and Missile Crew Member
+What Does it Take to Be an Artillery and Missile Crew Member?

-Job Description & Duties Target, fire, and maintain weapons used to destroy enemy positions, aircraft, and vessels.
+Example of Artillery & Missile Crew Member Job Target, fire, and maintain weapons used to destroy enemy positions, aircraft, and vessels.
 Field artillery crew members predominantly use guns, cannons, and howitzers in ground combat operations, while air defense artillery crew members predominantly use missiles and rockets.
 Naval artillery crew members predominantly use torpedoes and missiles launched from a ship or submarine.
 Duties include testing, inspecting, and storing ammunition, missiles, and torpedoes; conducting preventive and routine maintenance on weapons and related equipment; establishing and maintaining radio and wire communications; and operating weapons targeting, firing, and launch computer systems.

 Related Job Titles for this Occupation:

 - ATWCS Launch Control Group Replacement (LCGR) Operation and Maintenance Technician

 - Artillery Meteorological Man

 |Request Info||Southern New Hampshire University You have goals.
 Southern New Hampshire University can help you get there.
 Whether you need a bachelor's degree to get into a career or want a master's degree to move up in your current career, SNHU has an online program for you.
 Find your degree from over 200 online programs.
 Learn More >|